kronosbro3886/go-grpc/README.md

 # go-grpc

-A grpc server implementation in go
+A grpc server implementation in go and using protobuf